kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 This project has the requirement to test CAPV in supervisor mode using  all the supported versions of CAPI, CAPV and vCenter supervisor, and also for all the version built from open PRs.

-In order to achieve this without incurring on the cost/complexity of creating multiple, ad-hoc vCenter distributions, we are using a "limited version of the supervisor", composed by the vm-operator only.
+In order to achieve this without incurring the cost/complexity of creating multiple, ad-hoc vCenter distributions, we are using a "limited version of the supervisor", composed by the vm-operator only.

-This "limited version of the supervisor" is considered enough to provide a signal for CAPV development and test; however, due to the necessary trade-offs required to get a simple and cheap test environment, the solution described below is not fit to use for other use cases.
+This "limited version of the supervisor" is considered enough to provide a signal for CAPV development and test; however, due to the necessary trade-offs required to get a simple and cheap test environment, the solution described below does not fit to use for other use cases.

 The picture explains how this works in detail: